 As soon as you set a target, people will try their best to meet that target.
 Most people want to please their managers and they respect them enough not to question their motivations for setting specific targets.
 Often, it looks like the right measure when looking at a part in isolation, however, when looking at the whole it becomes clear that you’re measuring the wrong thing.

-Is it really more productive when the same customer calls multiple times because the call center agent cut off the call as quick as possible to meet their targets?
+Is it really more productive when the same customer calls multiple times because the call centre agent cut off the call as quickly as possible to meet their targets?
 Is handling more support calls really indicative of higher productivity?
-Or is it maybe a symptom of lower quality products?
+Or is it may be a symptom of lower quality products?

 By measuring the number of calls handled per day, or the duration of each call, ultimately you are saying that it is acceptable to build bad software (or products).